JamieVos991/JamieVos991/README.md

 ## I'm a Student, Developer, and Learner!!

-- 👀 I’m interested in New Tech, Frontend Development, Backend development
+- 👀 I’m interested in New Tech, Frontend Development
 - 🌱 I’m currently learning front-end
 - 📫 Trying to imporve myself everyday
-- 🥅 2024 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Contribute more!

 ## 📊 Github stats
 <br>